Modern Slavery & Human Trafficking StatementThe Modern Slavery Act 2015 consolidates various offences relating to human trafficking and slavery.

 Melin operates the following policies that describe our approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking:

-- Employee & Managers Codes Of Conduct
+- Employee & Managers Codes Of Conduct;

-- Procurement Strategy
+- Procurement Strategy;

-- Recruitment Policy
+- Recruitment Policy;

 Due diligenceMelin undertakes due diligence when considering taking on new suppliers or where it works in partnership with other organisations.
 Our due diligence and reviews include:

 - Taking steps to improve substandard suppliers' practices, including providing advice to suppliers if needs be and requirement to implement action plans.